abbreviatedman/diner/README.md

-#diner

-Diner is an implementation of Redux, with purposefully added verbosity to aid in learning it and using it.
+Diner is an implementation of Redux that uses a consistent metaphor so you can quickly grasp it.